rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

             return;
         }

-        // Use factories to create concrete backend instances
+        // Use factories to create concrete low-level implementation instances
         // Note: IWindow might be created first, then passed to IGraphicsDevice.
         // Configuration options (NativeWindowOptions, NativeVulkanOptions) would be
         // passed to the factory's Create methods if they support them.